TApplencourt/which-lib-include-/README.md

 /lib64/libpcprofile.so
 ```

-- `whichlib regex` will print the library from which the name matches the regex.
+- `whichlib regex` will print libraries from which the name matches the regex.

 ```
 $ ./whichlib libc.so